Perspective | The names change every decade, but iconic NBA stars are always reincarnations of Elgin Baylor

 Now for the flip side of the truth: The general level of athleticism in Baylor’s era, from 1958 to 1972, was constantly improving but still far from 21st-century levels.
 Every move Baylor invented has been studied, polished and refined over the past 60 years, so, naturally, tiny tricks of the trade mean a slightly higher percentage of those shots go in the bucket these days.

-So, Baylor’s shooting percentages look a little light.
+So Baylor’s shooting percentages look a little light.
 But, remember, defense was rougher and dirtier in those days.
 Today’s “bump” as a star hangs in the lane was the 1960s’ “whomp” as Baylor was knocked to the floor.

 Every generation has a better “offhand” dribble, a better crossover or, like the Allen Iverson-patented and now universal palm-the-dribble by holding the ball on the side as you run with it, a perfected way of beating the old rules.
 If Baylor were around today, he would have to master those new tricks.